Studying uniform thickness II: Transversely non-simple iterated torus knots: Definitions, notation, and identities

 \subsection{Universally tight contact structures}

-Recall that a contact structure $\xi$ on a 3-manifold $M$ is said to be {\em overtwisted} if there exists an embedded disc $D$ which is tangent to $\xi$ everywhere along $\partial D$, and a contact structure is {\em tight} if it is not overtwisted.
+Recall that a contact structure $\xi$ on a 3-manifold $M$ is said to be {\em overtwisted} if there exists an overtwisted disc, and a contact structure is {\em tight} if it is not overtwisted.
 Moreover, one can further analyze tight contact 3-manifolds $(M,\xi)$ by looking at what happens to $\xi$ when pulled back to the universal cover $\widetilde{M}$ via the covering map $\pi:\widetilde{M} \rightarrow M$.
 In particular, if the pullback of $\xi$ remains tight, then $(M,\xi)$ is said to be {\em universally tight}.

 The classification of universally tight contact structures on solid tori is known from the work of Honda.
 Specifically, from Proposition 5.1 in \cite{[H1]}, we know there are exactly two universally tight contact structures on $S^1 \times D^2$ with boundary torus having two dividing curves and slope $s < -1$ in some framing.
 These are such that a convex meridional disc has boundary-parallel dividing curves that separate half-discs all of the same sign, and thus the two contact structures differ by $-id$.
 (If $s=-1$, there is only one tight contact structure, and it is universally tight.)